rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 Istio's configuration for application Pod injection mainly includes:

-- Init container `istio-init`: for setting iptables port forwarding in pod
+- Init container `istio-init`: for setting iptables port forwarding in the pod
 - Sidecar container `istio-proxy`: running a sidecar proxy, such as Envoy or MOSN

 The two containers will be parsed separately.

 ## Init container analysis

-The Init container that Istio injects into the pod is named istio-init, and we see in the YAML file above after Istio's injection is complete that the init command for this container is.
+The Init container that Istio injects into the pod is named `istio-init`, and we see in the YAML file above after Istio's injection is complete that the init command for this container is.

 ```bash
 istio-iptables -p 15001 -z 15006 -u 1337 -m REDIRECT -i '*' -x "" -b '*' -d 15090,15020